murda02/homework-week-5-work-day-scheduler-dlm/README.md

 ## Features

-* The current date is displayed in the header of the web page
+* The current day is displayed in the header of the web page
+* The current hour is highlighted pink, future timeslots are lightgreen and timeslots in the past are gray
 * The user can enter input to each timeslot and that information will persist even after the web page is reloaded

 ## Screenshot